WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Amazon S3 now provides increased performance to support at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data.
 * Amazon S3's support for parallel requests means you can scale your S3 performance by the factor of your compute cluster, without making any customizations to your application.
 Performance scales per prefix, so you can use as many prefixes as you need in parallel to achieve the required throughput.
 There are no limits to the number of prefixes.
 * This S3 request rate performance increase removes any previous guidance to randomize object prefixes to achieve faster performance.
+* **Amazon S3 Transfer Acceleration**, you can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.
+  * **Transfer Acceleration** bucket-level feature that enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket
+  * Data is sent to edge locations, the data is routed to Amazon S3 over an optimized network path.

 **Lifecycle Policies**